David-Timothy/Project2/README.md

-# (Project title)
+# Rogue-like Advanture Game

 ## Project Description
-Full rogue-like game with User Login, Front-end and data storing to the AWS
+Full rogue-like game to fight various monsters.
+Accumulate coins for each run to purchase spells, items, and skills.
+Achievements can be unlocked by meeting specific conditions.
+Also, implemented purchasing coins for faster progression.

 ## Use Cases
-* User Login and Logout
+* User can login and logout.
-* Editing their info
+* User can update username and/or password.
-* Creating new in-game characters
+* User can create new characters.
-* Seeing their info and achievements
+* User can see info and achievements.
-* Options to buy coins and to ask for refund for their past purchase
+* User may buy coins and to ask for refund for their past purchase.
-* Options to equip your character with weapons before the battle
+* User may equip own character with weapons before the battle.
-* Engage in a battle
+* User can participate in a battle.

-* Win achievements
+* Admin can login and logout.
+* Admin can delete character.
+* Admin can delete user and associated characters with the user.
+* Admin can set coin for a character.
+* Admin can approve or reject a refund.

 ## Technologies Used